Have you ever wondered how our minds form words? Or how you understand what other people are saying?

 But it’s important to remember that all functionality of the brain is a mutual effort of all four lobes of the brain.
 Without the proper functioning of all four lobes, we would have difficulty with basic motor function, sight, speech, and higher thinking processes handled by the frontal lobe.

-Which Part Of The Brain Deals With Sight?
+Which Part of the Brain Deals With Sight?

 Interestingly enough, vision is controlled by the part of the brain which is furthest away from the eyes themselves – the occipital lobe.
-It is located in the back of your head above the brain stem, the part of our brain that controls breathing.
+It is located in the back of your head above the brain stem, the part of your brain that controls breathing.

 The occipital lobe also has two hemispheres.
 The left hemisphere processes information from the right eye and vice versa.